H\"older Continuity of Cumulative Distribution Functions for Noncommutative Polynomials under Finite Free Fisher Information: Random matrix applications

 Then there is a constant $D>0$ such that for all $N\in\N$

 \end{corollary}

-For the particular case $p(x)=x$ of a GUE matrix, the rate of convergence to the semicirular distribution with respect to the Kolmogorov distance was studied by G\"otze and Tikhomirov in \cite{GT02} and then in \cite{GT05} where they obtain the optimal rate, conjectured by Bai \cite{Bai93a} for the more general Wigner matrices.
+For the particular case $P(x)=x$ of a GUE matrix, the rate of convergence to the semicircular distribution with respect to the Kolmogorov distance was studied by G\"otze and Tikhomirov in \cite{GT02} and then in \cite{GT05} where they obtain the optimal rate, conjectured by Bai \cite{Bai93a} for the more general Wigner matrices.
 Even for $d=1$ or $n=1$, our result still covers a larger class of matrices than a single GUE.

-\begin{proof}[Proof of Corollary \ref{cor:p-GUE}] This will follow from Theorem \ref{thm:Hoelder_criterion}.
+\begin{proof}[Proof of Corollary \ref{cor:p-GUE}] The assertion will follow from Theorem \ref{thm:Hoelder_criterion}.
 Note that the convergence in distribution of $(\overline{\mu}_{Y^{(N)}})_{N=1}^\infty$ to $\mu_Y$ can be taken for granted as by the results of \cite{Voi91} on asymptotic freeness, the tuple $X^{(N)}$ is known to converge in distribution to $S$ as $N\to \infty$.

-First of all, it follows from Theorem \ref{thm:Hoelder_continuity} that the cumulative distribution function of the analytic distribution of $Y$ is H\"older continuous with exponent $\frac{2}{2^{d+2}-5}$.
+First of all, Theorem \ref{thm:Hoelder_continuity} yields that the cumulative distribution function of the analytic distribution of $Y$ is H\"older continuous with exponent $\frac{1}{2^d-1}$.

-In order to verify condition \ref{it:cond-2} of Theorem \ref{thm:Hoelder_criterion}, we choose a selfadjoint linear representation $\rho=(u,Q,v)$ of $p$ and we consider the associated selfadjoint linearization $\hat{p}$.
+In order to verify condition \ref{it:cond-2} of Theorem \ref{thm:Hoelder_criterion}, we choose a selfadjoint linear representation $\rho=(u,Q,v)$ of $P$ and we consider the associated selfadjoint linearization $\hat{P}$.